eluv-io/elv-search/SearchAPI.md

 * `limit` is the maximum number of result to return (default value is `max_total`)
 * `max_total` is the maximum total number of results that could be requested (`max_total` >= `limit`).
 It is useful to indicate to the server the number of results will never exceed a certain amount (default value is `2048`)

+## Metadata Selection

+An additional parameter called `select` can be specified to select metadata subpaths (relative to the content) to resolve and embed in the query results.
+Several subpaths can be specified using comma-separated format.
+Example `select=/infos/cast,/infos/title`.

 ## Search results

 ### Field Search